anupsingh04/anupsingh04/README.md

 🚀 **What I’m Up To:**
 - Working on building a strong foundation in DSA to crack technical interviews for **product-based companies**.
-- Exploring **internship opportunities** with a focus on software and embedded systems roles.
+- Exploring **internship opportunities** with a focus on software and web development.

 🔗 **Connect with Me:**